Azure-Samples/media-services-v3-dotnet/VideoAnalytics/FaceRedactor/README.md

 1. Downloads the output asset for verification.

 > [!NOTE]
 > The Sample is only setup to support a single pass redaction using the combined mode.
 Setting to just "analyze" will result in the output of just the .json file.
 If you set the sample to use the "redact" mode you will get a Job error, because the sample is not uploading the output from the required first-pass using the "analyze" mode.
-Feel free to modify the sample to upload the output from the "analyze" mode, modify the .json file and play around withe the blur settings to get a feel for how the 2-pass operation works.
+Feel free to modify the sample to upload the output from the "analyze" mode, modify the .json file and play around with the blur settings to get a feel for how the 2-pass operation works.

 > [!TIP]